danielegrattarola/deep-q-atari/README.md

 Rather than a pre-packaged tool to simply see the agent playing the game, this is a model that needs to be trained and fine tuned by hand and has more of an educational value.
 This work is closely inspired by [the original DeepMind paper](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) by Mnih et al. on deep Q-learning, and the variations are mostly focused on the Q-newtork architecture in order to analyse the difference in performance.

-A similar work on deep Q-learning applied to videogames can be found on [my Gitlab page](https://gitlab.com/danielegrattarola/deep-q-snake).
+A similar work on deep Q-learning applied to videogames can be found on [my Github page](https://github.com/danielegrattarola/deep-q-snake).

 ### Installation
 To run the script you'll need [Keras](http://keras.io/#installation) and [OpenAI Gym](https://gym.openai.com/) installed on your system.